 And because these backups are performed automatically, no user intervention is required.
 Veritas SaaS Backup also features a smooth integration process that provides instant activation with nothing to install or deploy.

 “By removing the barrier to entry, solutions such as those provided by Veritas make backup and recovery a more seamless process.
 Eliminating a manual approach, especially when it comes to sensitive SaaS data, ensures the company can focus on being compliant while still delivering customer value," adds Onomo.

 “Data is fundamental to business success.
-Not having solutions in place to mitigate against the risk of loss, compromise, or theft can result in significant financial and reputational damage.
+Not having solutions in place to mitigate the risk of loss, compromise or theft can result in significant financial and reputational damage.
 Whether data is stored on-premises or leveraged through SaaS workloads, it must be protected every step of the way,” concludes Onomo.